9 Natural Ways To Regulate Your Cycle And Balance Hormones

 8. Have Regular Sex

-Not that you need more reasons to have sex, but regular sex can lower inflammation in chronic inflammatory conditions impacting menstrual cycles.
+Not that you need more reasons to have sex, but regular sex can lower inflammation and improve chronic inflammatory conditions that may impact menstrual cycles.
 If you are already close to the start of your period, orgasming from sex causes your cervix to dilate, stimulating your period to start sooner.

 Regular sex also releases endorphins and lowers cortisol levels that help regulate your menstrual cycle.
 It’s important to note here that hormonal contraception can affect libido.
 It’s essential to address all aspects of women’s health when finding the right treatments.